-We are never too old to learn something – why not learn from an older person
+We are never too old to learn something – why not learn from old people?

 Mark Twain said “When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
 But when I got to be 21, I was astonished at how much the old man had learned in seven years.”

 For the older person all of these memories and so much experience has been often used but eventually, one by one their family and friends moves away and become fond memories; others die and leave a gaping hole that's hard to fill.
 Those members of their family that marry and set up their own house find work and family matters take up so much of their time that it is difficult to see their parent or parents.

 Not meeting people and living alone creates anxiety and stress